Abbotsley: Landmarks

 A war memorial which stands in the churchyard commemorates Abbotsley men who died in the First and Second World Wars.

 19 buildings in Abbotsley are listed (including the church).
 Among them are four houses along Blacksmiths Lane, nine houses along the High Street, a red telephone box and a table tomb in the churchyard.

 Religious sites

 St Margaret's Church has stood in Abbotsley since around 1300, though there was a church in the village as early as 1138.
 The current building was restored in 1854 and 1861 and the tower in 1884; it is a Grade II* listed building.
 Abbotsley is part of the deanery of St Neots and diocese of Ely.

 Culture and community

 A village hall is used for meetings, events and private functions.
 An annual Feast Week and Scarecrow Festival is held to raise money for maintenance of the village hall.
 Residents construct themed scarecrows and place them outside their houses for a week while there are various fundraising events held.

-Michael Palin writer, comedian and TV personality was married at Abbotsley Church.
+Michael Palin, the writer, Monty Python comedian and TV personality, was married at Abbotsley Church.